datagrok-ai/public/help/develop/how-to/show-lines-on-viewers.md

 A similar method is used to create bands - `dataframe.meta.addBand()`.
 Most of the parameters for lines and bands are the same.
 But there are also some parameters that are specific for lines and bands.
 See them in the description of the parameters for lines and bands.

-More examples of creating lines and bands can be found [here](https://dev.datagrok.ai/js/samples/data-frame/metadata/shapes)
+More examples of creating lines and bands can be found [here](https://dev.datagrok.ai/js/samples/data-frame/metadata/shapes).

 ## Line parameters

-Method to create line: `dataframe.meta.addLine(parameters)`
+Method to create a line: `dataframe.meta.addLine(parameters)`

 Only one parameter ("equation") is required.
 All other parameters have their default values.